Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Quincy

-Quincy, one of the best neighborhoods for college students, boasts a transit stop along the Red Line.
-Located approximately five miles north of Quincy, the University of Massachusetts Boston makes Quincy an excellent choice for students attending the university.
-The JFK/UMass stop provides convenient access to both Quincy and downtown.
-Quincy Center, another neighborhood with a transit stop on the Red Line, offers students easy access to restaurants, stores, grocers, and parks, ensuring they have all their necessities at hand.
-While MIT and Harvard University students may find these neighborhoods farther away, they can still reach campus within 25 or 30 minutes using the Red Line.
+Located approximately five miles north of the University of Massachusetts Boston, Quincy is a great option for off-campus renting.
+This area boasts a transit stop along the Red Line, along with a JFK/UMass stop that provides easy access to downtown.
+Quincy Center, another neighborhood with a transit stop on the Red Line, offers students easy access to restaurants, stores, grocery stores, and parks, ensuring they have all their necessities close by.
+While MIT and Harvard University students may find these neighborhoods farther away, they can still reach campus within 25-30 minutes using the Red Line.

 Quincy Average Rent Prices by the Bedroom